Death Angel: Will Carroll's illness and upcoming tenth album (2020–present)

 Death Angel resumed touring in the spring of 2022 by supporting Testament and Exodus on the North American leg of The Bay Strikes Back tour, which was initially set to take place in October and November 2021 but the COVID-19 pandemic caused the tour to be rescheduled for another six months.
+They performed at the Wacken Open Air festival in 2022.
 The band toured with Testament and Exodus again in Europe during the summer of 2022, and then in North America in the fall as part of the Bay Strikes Back tour.
 Death Angel continued touring in 2023, including supporting Kreator and Sepultura on the Klash of the Titans tour in North America, followed by an Asian tour in the fall with Testament and Exodus, and co-headlining the Night of the Living Thrash European tour with Sacred Reich.

 Death Angel's first song in six years, "Wrath (Bring Fire)", was released on May 1, 2025 to streaming services.
 Although it was unclear if "Wrath (Bring Fire)" was a one-off single or would appear on the band's upcoming tenth album, they toured in support of the single with a European tour called the "Summer of Wrath".
 On November 6, 2025, Death Angel released another single, "Cult of the Used", to coincide with their U.S. tour celebrating the 35th anniversary of Act III.
+A month later, Osegueda stated in an interview with Full Metal Jackie that the band's new album will likely not be released until late 2026 or early 2027.

+The band toured in the spring and summer of 2026 with Vio-lence and Incite as support acts.
+This includes festival appearances at Milwauke Metal Fest and Welcome to Rockville in Daytona Beach, Florida.
+They will also appear at Maryland Deathfest.